ray-project/ray/doc/source/ray-observability/user-guides/debug-apps/debug-hangs.rst

    * if you are a KubeRay user, follow the :ref:`guide to configure KubeRay <kuberay-pyspy-integration>` and resolve it.

 .. note::
-   The following errors are conditional and not signals of failrues for your Python programs:
+   The following errors are conditional and not signals of failures for your Python programs:

    * If you see "No such file or direction", check if your worker process has exited.
    * If you see "No stack counts found", check if your worker process was sleeping and not active in the last 5s.